robertwayne/template-axum-htmx-tailwind/README.md

 ## Notes

-- Internally caches JavaScript and CSS files, compressing them with `brotli` at max compression level.
+- Internally caches JavaScript and CSS files, compressing them with at startup with `brotli` at max compression level.
-- Dynamically compresses HTML fragments with `brotli` at a lower compression level.
+- Compresses HTML fragments with `brotli` at a lower compression level via `tower-compression` at runtime.
-- Sets Cache-Control headers for CSS, JS, WEBP, SVG, and WOFF2.
+- Sets Cache-Control headers for CSS, JS, WEBP, SVG, and WOFF2 by default.
-- Uses `esbuild` via the `build.rs` script to bundle, hash, and minify JS/TS/CSS.
+- Uses `esbuild` via the `build.rs` script to minify, hash, and bundle JS/TS/CSS.
 - Run with `cargo watch -x run` to automatically rebuild on asset / source changes.